patrickhliu/paper-print/readMe.txt

 myself Angular JS & HTML5 canvas drawing.

 Project Details:
-	Create a website where users can print out graph / lined paper.
+	Create a website where users can print out graph / lined paper / calendar.

 Hosted Link:
 	http://pliu82.github.io/paper-print/#/

 Instructions:
-	There are 3 templates: graph paper / lined paper / birthday card.
+	There are 4 templates: graph paper / lined paper / birthday card / calendar.
 	So far, the templates are only for letter size, 8.5" x 11" When printing...
 	1) Turn off headers/footers/margins in the browsers printer settings.